Kathy Lynn Emerson

 see ELIZABETH DANET

 Jane Arundell was the daughter of Sir John Arundell of Lanherne, Cornwall (c.1474-February 8, 1545) and his first wife, Eleanor Grey (d. before 1507).
-She was at least thirty when she went to court as one of Queen Jane Seymour’s maids of honor in 1536.
-Although at one point there was talk of a marriage with Thomas Cromwell's son Gregory, Jane never wed.
-Her younger half sister, Mary Arundell, was also one of Queen Jane’s maids of honor and after the queen’s death, Mary having married the earl of Sussex, Jane became part of their household.
-She was a gentlewoman in Queen Mary's household, then retired to Lanherne.
-She was buried in St. Mawgan church in Pydar, Cornwall.
+She was at least thirty when she went to court as one of Queen Jane Seymour's maids of honor in 1536.
+Although there was talk of a marriage with Thomas Cromwell's son Gregory in October 1536, with a jointure of 700 marks, Jane never wed.
+Her younger half sister, Mary Arundell, was also one of Queen Jane's maids of honor until she wed the earl of Sussex.
+After the queen's death, Jane became part of their household.
+Later she was a gentlewoman in Queen Mary's household before retiring to Lanherne.
+Her will is dated September 2, 1575 at Mawgan in Pydar and leaves bequests to her nieces and nephews.
+It can be found online.
+It was proved October 3, 1577.
+Her niece and goddaughter, Mary Arundell, was named executrix.
+Jane was buried in St. Mawgan church in Pydar, Cornwall, where her epitaph states that she served five queens, lived three score years and twelve, and was esteemed in life and bewailed in death.
+Portrait: memorial brass.

 see MARGARET HOWARD; MARGARET WILLOUGHBY